chef-boneyard/chef-vault/README.md

     include_recipe 'chef-vault'
     secret_stuff = ChefVault::Item.load("secrets", "a_secret")

+Or, use the helper library method:

+    secret_stuff = chef_vault_item("secrets", "a_secret")

 If you need a specific version of the `chef-vault` RubyGem, then specify it with the attribute, `node['chef-vault']['version']`.

+## Contributing

+This repository contains a `CONTRIBUTING` file that describes the contribution process for Opscode cookbooks.

 ## License and Authors